 We are launching a series of webinars discussing how to shift to a more sustainable food system.
 While each of the webinars will focus on a different topic, all of them will take our recent report A sustainable food system for the EU and the associated scientific opinion as a starting-point for the discussions.

 Titles and topics are provisional, and more will be added to this list as the details are confirmed for each webinar.

 The first of the series of webinars discussed changes of consumers' attitudes towards food as a public good instead of as a commodity.
 It confronted the conclusions of the SAPEA report with the challenges and changes observed during the Covid-19 pandemic.

 This webinar was co-hosted by Hubbub, a UK-based sustainability organisation.

 The Farm2Fork Strategy aims to promote sustainable food systems by setting concrete targets and establishing an Action plan, annexed to the F2F Strategy.
 This creates the framework for a real debate on the future of food systems, leading to a legislative proposal for sustainable food systems by 2023.

-Through a moderated discussion between key speakers from the FAO and the SAM, this webinar will explore the key recommendations made to achieve a more sustainable food system, and discuss the particular role of the EU in this global transition.
+Through a moderated discussion between key speakers from the UN and the SAM, this webinar will explore the key recommendations made to achieve a more sustainable food system, and discuss the particular role of the EU in this global transition.

 This webinar will be co-hosted with the Good Food Institute.